vuejs-translations/docs-cs/src/guide/extras/reactivity-transform.md

 ### Passing into function as argument {#passing-into-function-as-argument}

-Given a function that expects a ref as an argument, e.g.:
+Given a function that expects a ref as an argument, např.:

 ```ts
 function trackChange(x: Ref<number>) {